slcz/slcz.github.io/_posts/2016-02-02-about-ssd-write-amplification.md

 </style>

 While testing on different SSDs, I encountered the same question a few times.
-What is the projected performance degradataion when the device is under heavy write workload?
+What is the projected performance degradation when the device is under heavy write workload?

 When a block is finally selected for garbage collection, we could calculate